GustavoHBDuarte/Metabolomics_PK_proj/README.md

 ## Data Preparation for Machine Learning, Basic Data Visualization And Machine Learning Modeling

-Since the previous cleaned datased is pratically a semi-curated dataset, minor data preparation and visualization were performed before runing elastic net estimation
+Since the previous cleaned datased is pratically a semi-curated dataset, minor data preparation and visualization were performed before runing elastic net estimation.

+For data preparation, basic data inspection/visualization, machine learning modeling and feature selection steps, functions were definied to ease each step.